SUPPLEMENTAL SECURITY INCOME (SSI) WORK INCENTIVES

 Other incentives let you continue to receive Medicaid coverage even though you are not receiving SSI cash benefits.

 You may be entitled to take advantage of more than one work incentive program.
 Depending on the types of income you receive, it will change the amount we do not count and the SSI benefit amount.

 For more information about work incentives, visit our website at www.socialsecurity.gov/disabilityresearch/workincentives.htm . (www.socialsecurity.gov/work)

 We do not count the first $65 of earned income plus one–half of the amount over $65.
 Therefore, we reduce your SSI benefit only $1 for every $2 you earn over $65.

 STUDENT EARNED INCOME EXCLUSION

-If you are a student under age 22, we may exclude up to $1,850 of gross earnings in a month (but not more than $7,180 in calendar year 2015) in figuring your countable income.
+If you are a student under age 22, as explained on page 90, we may exclude up to $1,850 of gross earnings in a month (but not more than $7,180 in calendar year 2016) in figuring your countable income.

 |For more information, see the SSI Spotlight on Student Earned Income Exclusion.|